akramoo/AI-Bootcamp/README.md

 - ***Python Bacics***
 - ***Python Basics (NumPy,Pandas, SciPy, Matplotlib)***

-there is also python sheatsheets folder
+there is also python sheetcheats folder